PierreNowi/totient-pkg/configs/README.md

 build picks out the local GCC otherwise.
 See the coments to [this StackOverflow question](http://stackoverflow.com/questions/10809371/clang-3-2-build-broken-after-building-gcc-4-7).

+The development build of LLVM sometimes compiles, but it is not reliable.

 ## OpenBLAS

 We're working on a heterogeneous cluster, and not all of the nodes